 And he needs to stop.

 Remender also has significant problems with two other issues: women, and death.
 Sometimes both at the same time.
 The character of Ian Rogers was created, quite literally, to be taken away from Steve.
-He appeared for ten issues, was loved like a son by Steve, and was brainwashed, “killed” (except not really), separated from his father, and left behind in a dimension where time moves much more quickly than on Earth, meaning that after Steve spent an hour or so back on Earth, Ian would be dead in Dimension Z time.
+He appeared for ten issues, was loved like a son by Steve, and was brainwashed, “killed” (except not really), separated from his father, and left behind in a dimension where time moves much more quickly, meaning that after Steve spent an hour or so back on Earth, Ian would be dead in Dimension Z time.
 Ian was created not to be a character, but to be a source of grief and isolating loss for Steve.

 And let’s talk about Sharon Carter.
 Agent 13, the grand-niece of Peggy Carter, one of SHIELD’s most capable and dangerous agents, and a fearsome fighter and spy in her own right.
 Tough, strong, independent, not afraid to stand up for herself, and always willing to speak her mind.
 Partner of Captain America in every sense of the word, both on the battlefield and off of it.
-Sharon Carter, who’s due to appear in a Marvel Studios film in April of 2014, entitled Captain America: The Winter Soldier (I’m sure you’ve all heard of it; it’s kind of a big deal).
+Sharon Carter, who’s due to appear in a Marvel Studios film in April 2014, entitled Captain America: The Winter Soldier (I’m sure you’ve all heard of it; it’s kind of a big deal).
 Sharon.
 Carter.

 Who, apparently, can’t think of a better plan to defeat a giant Zola robot and blow up a battlestation than to jump on the giant Zola and then blow up the battlestation, herself included, to save Steve’s life.